-In addition the creators of the tool envision its use in municipality and city planning.
-As stated in the California Communities Environmental Health Screening Tool Report (California Environmental Protection Agency, October, 2014), “Local and regional governments, including regional air districts, water districts and planning and transit agencies, may also find uses for this tool….helping to identify and plan for sustainable development opportunities in heavily impacted neighborhoods.”
+In addition, the creators of the tool envision its use in municipality and city planning, which a report read would allow “local and regional governments, including regional air districts, water districts and planning and transit agencies, may also find uses for this tool… helping to identify and plan for sustainable development opportunities in heavily impacted neighborhoods.”

 The scoring for Census Tracts within the CalEnviroScreen model is a relative score which combines social variables and pollution burdens.
 The variables chosen were based upon existing literature in the fields of environmental justice, human health, and social vulnerability: asthma rates, percent children of low-birth weight, percent low educational attainment, unemployment and poverty rates, et cetera.
 Pollution burden variables included indicators on air pollution, pesticide, and toxic release exposure, traffic density, water contamination and threats, and solid and hazardous waste sites and exposure.

 The scores for these variables were then combined to provide a relative ranking amongst all Census Tracts in the state, permitting identification at both the local and state level of neighborhoods experiencing both the greatest environmental burdens and social vulnerability to these burdens.
 The higher the score the greater the combined environmental burden and social vulnerability.